Qiskit/qiskit-aer/CONTRIBUTING.md

     reno report --version 0.5.0

-At release time ``reno report`` is used to generate the release notes for the release and the output will be submitted as a pull request to the documentation repository's [release notes file]( https://github.com/Qiskit/qiskit/blob/master/docs/release_notes.rst)
+At release time, ``reno report`` is used to generate the release notes for the release and the output will be submitted as a pull request to the documentation repository's [release notes file]( https://github.com/Qiskit/qiskit/blob/master/docs/release_notes.rst)